 Depending on the kind of certificate, the size will be different.
-At the top of every certificate, there is the carrier code and a symbol, indicating if this certificate is for the outward leg, the return leg of the journey or for a round trip $(\rightarrow$ , $\leftarrow$ or $\leftarrow$ $\rightarrow$ ).
+At the top of every certificate, there are the carrier code and the names of origin and destination stations of the leg separated by a symbol, indicating if this certificate is for the outward leg, the return leg of the journey or for a round trip $(\rightarrow, \leftarrow \text{ or } \leftarrow \rightarrow)$ and the names of origin and destination stations of the leg.
+The use of the arrows is intended to give an immediate evidence of the journey's direction to the TCO, though the same info can obtained reading the names of the stations.
 The train staff looks for "its" certificate for the right leg and checks if the printed ticket-info is relevant.